madx/prezto/README.md

 * Fancy transitions and animations between slides
 * Automatic font scaling
 * Syntax highlighted code (although this is easy to add)
-* and certainly many more…
+* and certainly many more …

 ## Controls